The Magnitude of Mombo

 Mombo, Wilderness Safaris

-In total, THS delivered 48 independent roof structures for the 3 hospitality areas, 12 standard accommodation units and 1 family villa.
-Each tensile (tension) structure - engineered of multiple elliptical ring beams, welded and box-reinforced plasma cut plates - was integrated into a complicated system of multi-levelled walls, pergolas and screens.
-To arrive at an engineering solution, demo units were built by the THS team to ensure precise positioning and seamless installation on site.
+In total, Tenthouse Structures delivered 48 independent roof structures for the 3 hospitality areas, 12 standard accommodation units and 1 family villa.
+Each tensile (tension) structure, engineered of multiple elliptical ring beams, welded and box-reinforced plasma cut plates, was integrated into a complicated system of multi-levelled walls, pergolas and screens.
+To arrive at an engineering solution, demo units were built by the Tenthouse Structures team to ensure precise positioning and seamless installation on-site.

-To incorporate the natural beauty of each unit, and accommodate the living spaces below each tent canopy, a non-symmetrical layout was developed.
-This meant that structural requirements, such as weather and animal barriers, were balanced harmoniously with the scenic surroundings for a greater guest experience.
+To incorporate the natural beauty of each unit and accommodate the living spaces below each tent canopy, a non-symmetrical layout was developed.
+This meant that structural requirements, such as weather and animal barriers, were balanced harmoniously with the scenic surroundings for the greater guest experience.

-Included in the operational execution, THS managed costs closely on all customised elements throughout the project.
-This involved the stringent procurement and consolidation of all structural components, which were shipped under tight regulations, across border to Maun, Botswana.
-Once received, the goods were deployed to smaller vehicles (and boats on the delta channels during the rainy season), to get to the secluded camp site.
+Included in the operational execution, Tenthouse Structures managed costs closely on all customised elements throughout the project.
+This involved the stringent procurement and consolidation of all structural components, which were shipped under tight regulations, across the border to Maun, Botswana.
+Once received, the goods were deployed to smaller vehicles (and boats on the delta channels during the rainy season) to get to the secluded campsite.

-THS’ lightweight structures made up 35% of the total coverage, but a fraction of the weight of this immense project.
-Coupled with an efficient construction-management process, an awareness of the sensitive eco-system was maintained throughout the project by the THS team.
+Tenthouse Structures’ lightweight structures made up 35% of the total coverage, but a fraction of the weight of this was an immense part of the project.
+Coupled with an efficient construction-management process, an awareness of the sensitive eco-system was maintained throughout the project by the Tenthouse Structures team.